quocvu/quocvu.github.io/_posts/2015-09-01-loopback-remote-method-returning-an-object.md

 {% endhighlight %}

 The thing I want to point out here is the property `root: true` on line 13.
-Without it it would return a JSON like this
+Without it, this REST endpoint would return a JSON like this

 ```
 {